QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/01-Create-Shapes.md

 #### Hand Drawn Primitives

-The @Draw and @Islands nodes allow you to draw shapes which serve as guides upon which further processing is performed.
-For example, Islands will turn guides into a complex archipelago.
+The @Mask node can double as a shape.
+Simply press `T` to display the mask as

-The @Mask node can also act as a Primitive even though it is categorized as a Data Map in the toolbox.
-However, it will not process the shape you draw.
+While the @Island node allow you to draw shapes which serve as guides that will be turned into a complex archipelago.

 ## File Import